Ever heard of Take Me Back To Dear Old Blighty, Now I Have To Call Him Father, It Takes An Irish Heart To Sing An Irish Song, or Bless ’Em All?

 “Fred Godfrey” is, in fact, the nom de plume of Llewellyn Williams, born at 62 New Oxford Street, Swansea, Wales, on 17 September 1880.
 His father, Robert Williams, originally came from Holywell, in North Wales.
 The census and other records indicate that Robert had numerous occupations — “tinman,” “vendor of fancy goods,” “general dealer” — before ending up, sometime in the 1890s, as an auctioneer.
 He hoped Llewellyn would join him in that profession, as an elder brother, Lewis, had done.

 It is, then, no surprise that Fred removed himself from such a constraining atmosphere at the earliest opportunity.
 That came in 1901, when, on 1 July, a couple of months shy of his twenty-first birthday, Fred married Bertha Lloyd, the daughter of a railway worker in Treherbert, in the Rhondda Valley.
 The Lloyds had been sheep farmers in the Vale of Glamorgan.
 Bertha’s grandfather had owned a farm called “Great Frampton,” just outside Llantwit Major, but upon his death the farm had gone to the eldest son, and Bertha’s father had had to find other employment.
 Despite their straitened circumstances, some of the Lloyds had literary pretensions.
-One of Bertha’s cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and ’40s, and another relative, Ellis Lloyd, was a novelist of Welsh life and, briefly, a Member of Parliament in Ramsey Macdonald’s first Labour government.
-Bertha herself was, by all accounts, an unpretentious, no-nonsense type with a typical singsong accent.
+One of Bertha’s cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and ’40s; another cousin, Ellis Lloyd, was a novelist of Welsh life and, briefly, a Member of Parliament in Ramsay MacDonald’s first Labour government.
+Bertha herself was, by all accounts, an unpretentious, no-nonsense type with a typical singsong South Wales accent (unlike Fred, who apparently divested himself of any regionalism).

 How Fred and Bertha came to meet is unknown, but it is likely that Fred and his father had been auctioneering in the Treherbert area.
 The wedding took place in All Saints (Anglican) Church in Treherbert (the church no longer exists), and shortly after, Fred abandoned his father’s auction business and fled with Bertha to London.
-Except for brief summer holiday visits and the occasional family funeral, Fred didnt keep in close touch with his Welsh roots.
+Except for brief summer holiday visits and the occasional family funeral, Fred made metropolitan London the core of his universe thereafter.

 The Early Days in London